-Patients in a hospital, children in a nursery, and individuals within a family are all examples of clustering in an environment.
+Cows within a herd, puppies within a litter, and quarters within a cow are all examples of clustering in an environment.
 We usually assume that the degree of similarity among all pairs of observations within such a cluster are equal.
 Clustering is not necessarily restricted to a single level.
-For example, hospitals could be organised into wards and departments, so that patients might be clustered within a ward which might be clustered within a department which again is clustered within the hospital.
-As another example, we could think of families being clustered regionally within communities which again might be clustered in municipalities and so forth into larger regional clusters, as shown in Fig. 20.1.
+For example, pigs might be clustered within a litter which might be clustered within a pen of pigs, which might be clustered in a farm which might be clustered in a region, as shown in the Fig. 20.1.
 Such data are called hierarchical or multilevel data.
-The hierarchy may also be expressed by saying that individuals are 'nested' within families, and families are nested within communities.
-The structure shown in Fig. 20.1 is a 4-level structure which corresponds to the structure of the Brazilian data on diarrhea introduced in Chapter 2 (and explored further in this chapter and in Chapter 22).
-If data had been collected from multiple regions, a 5-level structure would have been used.
+The hierarchy may also be expressed by saying that pigs are 'nested' within farms, and farms are nested within regions.
+The structure shown in Fig. 20.1 is a 5-level structure.
 In practice, we deal more often with data that have a 2-level or a 3-level structure.

 The defining property of a hierarchical structure is that units together at some (low) level must also be together at all higher levels.
-In Fig. 20.1, this, for example, requires all family members to be located within the same community (which would be evident if they lived in the same household).
-Sometimes the data have 2 (or more) distinct hierarchies that cannot be merged into a single hierarchy.
-For example, Rasbach and Browne (2001) discuss how patients in a hospital also belong to a certain community (neighbourhood) or a certain family doctor (general practitioner).
-In the first example, it is not true that all patients within a community go to the same hospital, nor is it true that all patients in a hospital come from the same community.
-Thus, the full data structure is no longer hierarchical and is instead called a cross-classification.
+In Fig. 20.1, this, for example, requires piglets from the same litter to be kept also in the same pen (and farm).
+Sometimes the data have two (or more) distinct hierarchies that cannot be merged into a single hierarchy.
+For example, in a salmon aquaculture study, each sea-water pen (production cage) was hierarchically nested within both the sea-water site and the fresh-water plant, or hatchery, from which the fish originated (Aunsmo et al, 2009).
+If, in this example, it was not true that all pens within a site originated from the same hatchery, and nor was it true (unrealistically) that every hatchery only delivered to a single site, the full data structure is no longer hierarchical and is instead called a crossclassification.
 Minor deviations from a strict hierarchical structure may be dealt with by suitably restricting the data.
-In the hospital example, if almost all patients within a community attended the same hospital, one could restrict the data to one hospital per community.
-In health-care data, one may also encounter situations where individuals belong to multiple clustering units at the same level -a more complicated and less common data structure called multiple membership.
-As an example, in longitudinal data individuals may live in multiple households and/or multiple areas during the study period (Chandola et al, 2005), see also Example 24.6 for data on a hierarchy relevant to the study of Salmonella in poultry.
-The term cross-classification is also used for factorial structures among categorical predictors, and is here the rule rather than the exception; eg sex and age group are cross-classified in a dataset when several age groups are represented within each sex, and vice versa.
-Fig. 20.2 shows classification diagrams of the form used in the multilevel literature (Browne et al, 2001) to represent hierarchical and cross-classified data structures for the 2 versions of the hospital and community example.
+In the salmon aquaculture example, if only A few sites obtained fish from multiple hatcheries, one could restrict the data to one hatchery per site.
+Data structures with one hierarchy relating to the physical location of the animals and another hierarchy relating to their origin or slaughter are not uncommon (see also Example 24.6 for data on chicken which contains another more complicated and less common data structure called multiple membership).
+The term cross-classification is also used about factorial structures among categorical predictors and is here the rule rather than the exception; eg sex and breed are cross-classified in a dataset when several breeds are represented within each sex, and vice versa.
+Fig. 20.2 shows classification diagrams of the form used in the multilevel literature (Browne et al, 2001) to represent hierarchical and cross-classified data structures for the two versions of the salmon aquaculture example.